Motion#

 ---|---|

-The distance the Hornet will fly to in millimeters. |
+The z position the drone will climb to in millimeters. |

 expanding arrow |

-By default, this is a waiting block, so the Hornet will finish moving before running the next block.
-To make the Hornet start moving and immediately run the next block right away, expand the block to say and don’t wait. |
+By default, this is a waiting block, so the drone will finish moving before running the next block.
+To make the drone start moving and immediately run the next block right away, expand the block to say and don’t wait. |

 Example